 Important!

-Speaking on its decision to hold rates in August, the Reserve Bank of Australia pointed out that trimmed mean inflation has been above the midpoint of the 2-3% target for 11 consecutive quarters.
+Speaking on its decision to hold rates in September, the Reserve Bank of Australia reiterated that trimmed mean inflation (aka underlying inflation) was still too high.

-In response, many economists have pushed back the timing of the cash rate-cutting cycle in Australia, from somewhere in late 2024 into 2025.
+In response, many economists have pushed back the timing of the first cash rate cut in Australia, from somewhere in late 2024 into 2025.

 How Does Global Instability Impact Australia's Economy?